 Methods used for abortion are vacuum aspiration, dilation and curettage, injectables, hormones/drugs, catheters, and even indigenous medicine.

-Abortion for medical reasons to save the life of the mother has been allowed in Sri Lanka and also post abortion care which people can access without a fear and legal constrains.
-But regardless of that no other changes has been done by the government to the law related to abortion.
-Demographic and health surveys conducted by the Department of Census and Statistics have found out the issue of abortions being under reported.
+Abortion for medical reasons to save the life of the mother has been allowed in Sri Lanka and also post-abortion care which people can access without fear and legal constraints.
+But regardless of that, no other changes have been done by the government to the law related to abortion.
+Demographic and health surveys conducted by the Department of Census and Statistics have found the issue of abortions being under-reported.

 The area of abortion requires further study in order to ascertain the reasons for abortion.
-This is critically important to ensure that services are provided in a user friendly environment for women of all ages.
-Another concern in also the fact that septic abortion has become a major cause of maternal deaths in Sri Lanka.
+This is critically important to ensure that services are provided in a user-friendly environment for women of all ages.
+Another concern is also the fact that septic abortion has become a major cause of maternal deaths in Sri Lanka.
 The high rates of abortions among married women who have completed their family size indicate that there is a service gap for older women.
-Also lack on comprehensive sexuality education in schools has resulted the increase of teenage pregnancies and abortions at all ages.
+Also, the lack of comprehensive sexuality education in schools has resulted in the increase of teenage pregnancies and abortions at all ages.
 But it is also understood that collecting accurate information regarding this sensitive topic is very hard.